MarkNuar/Project_SE2/RASD/MD/2Rasd.md

 2. Municipal Employee: the ME is someone hired from the municipality to which the task of accessing information,on behalf of the authorities, will be given.
 To such kind of individuals, a unique username and password will be provided, already linked to an account able to utilize all functions dedicated to the retrieval of data.
 A ME is unable to add or modify the status of any reports, but is able to change the status of an improvement from "not done" to "done".

 3. Local Officer: The LO is part of the law enforcement of the municipality.
-As the ME, the LO receives his own account information from the municipality that will permit him/her to utilize all the functions to retrieve data.
+As the ME, the LO receives his own account information from the state authority that will permit him/her to utilize all the functions to retrieve data.
     Unlike the ME, the LO is able to modify the state of a report but is unable to do so with an improvement.
 An LO may, or may not, utilize the data stored by SafeStreet to write tickets for the cars that committed a violation

 ## Assumptions, dependencies and constraints